Skip to main content

 A company's financial statements are the core of fundamental analysis.
 They show where the company's money comes from and how it's spent.

-Common sources of financial statements include a company’s annual and quarterly reports, which are available through SEDAR+ in Canada or the 10-K and 10-Q forms in the U.S. Financial statements can include:
+Common sources of financial statements include a company's annual and quarterly reports, which are available through the System for Electronic Document Analysis and Retrieval Plus (SEDAR+) in Canada or Form 10-K and Form 10-Q filings in the United States.
+Financial statements can include:

 • Income statements, which show how much revenue the company brings in and how profitable it is over time.
 Look for trends in sales growth, operating income, and net profit margins.